Andrea has a background in astrology, Myers Briggs, and pop culture with expertise in relationships and dating.

-- The two of you may have started have feelings for each other after going through an intense experience that helped you bond.
-Maybe you were the leads of a musical at high school, maybe you both worked late into the night on a group project and you two were the ones that carried it, or maybe the two of you run a business together and started to really meld on your love of the building.
+- The two of you may have started having feelings for each other after going through an intense experience that forced you to bond.
+Maybe you were the leads of a musical, maybe you both worked late into the night on a group project and you two were the ones that carried it, or maybe the two of you went through something traumatic together.

-- Crushes are a mix of attractiveness and a welcoming bond.
+- Crushes are a mix of attraction and bonding.
 People tend to like someone who is easy on the eyes, but they also tend to like someone who gives them a strong sense of belonging.
-A single experience where you got to know each other more could cause a soft spot to develop in the heart.

 - People tend to like and get along with people who have: common interests, common goals, common views on life, similar outlooks, similar financial upbringings, similar political views, similar religious views, etc.

-- An experience may have brought you two together because you two depended on each other.
+- An experience may have brought you two together because you had to depend on each other.
 The experience may have shown that the two of you work well together and can take on challenges both big and small.